na-na-hi/renget/archive/BulkGuide.md

 Makuhita is also implied to have anger issues a couple of times, although he has so much control over them most of the time, it appears he has none at all.
 The only time he became truly irate was when he confronted the [Shah](https://rentry.org/GreatBulk6) – there is nothing Makky hates more than those who abuse their power, and that Pokemon was the personification of all he stood against.

-Makuhita is a slow, yet sturdy brawler whose style is slowly developing into one featuring grappling and throws.
+Makuhita is a slow, yet sturdy brawler whose style relies on a mixture of Arm Thrusts and wrestling moves, relying heavily on grappling.
 His body is highly resilient against blunt-force attacks such as punches and kicks.
 However, not only is his head less protected, but he can still be stabbed or cut open.
 He also struggles against speedier opponents, and his defenses are not as strong against those who utilize non-physical attacks.
 For example, if Asana hit him with a few bolts of Confusion, she could beat him very easily.

 He is currently attempting to learn how to sense Aura, although his overly active mind is a great detriment to it.
-He only managed the feat once, and even then, its range was only an arm's length away from himself.
+He can only get it to work after concentrating, and even then, it fails some of the time.
+The range and sensitivity of his Sensing is terrible, too – he can barely make anything out, and can only feel out Auras around an arm's length away from himself.

 Moveset:
 Arm Thrust